- What Does a Notice Under Section 143(2) Mean?

 Here are a few things that you must know about a notice issued under section 143(2)

-• The income tax notice can be received in a PDF format via email, or you can also get the notice via SMS.
+- The income tax notice can be received in PDF format via email or via SMS.

-• No ITR filed means you will not receive any income tax notice under section 143(2).
+- If no ITR is filed, you will not receive any income tax notice under section 143(2).
 But the assessing will issue a notice under section 142(1) in which he/she will ask you to file the returns.

-• As per the Faceless Assessment Scheme, the income tax notice is uploaded on the income tax portal.
+- As per the Faceless Assessment Scheme, the income tax notice is uploaded on the income tax portal.
 You can log into Portal and check the notices.
-Along with us, you will also receive an email or SMS regarding the issuance of such notices.
+You will also receive an email or SMS regarding the issuance of such notices, along with us.

 What Should I Do After Receiving Notice Under Section 143(2)?

 The notice was received in the form of a PDF at your email address.
-The notice is also sent to the postal address of the concerned taxpayer.
+The notice is also sent to the taxpayer's postal address.

 Response Process of Notice Under Section 143(2)

-• In case you select Agree, upload the JSON file of the ITR generated by the offline utility and then submit it.
+- If you select Agree, upload the JSON file of the ITR generated by the offline utility, then submit it.

-• After doing so, you will receive a successful dialogue box that will display the transaction number.
+- After doing so, you will receive a successful dialog box displaying the transaction number.

 What Will Happen If You Fail To Respond

-Know that you cannot take this notice lightly and ignore it because the consequences of doing so are hefty.
+Know that you cannot take this notice lightly or ignore it, as the consequences are severe.
 Here is what you will have to undergo if the notice is not responded to within the time period.

-• If the notice is not responded to within the timeline, the assessment office will close the assessment case with the information he/she has.
+- If the notice is not responded to within the timeline, the assessment office will close the assessment case with the information they have.
 This is known as closing the assessment with he best judgment under section 144.

 What Is The Time Limit To Issue The Final Assessment Order